 The second yoga class I ever taught was called “Yoga for Forgiveness” and was in the afternoon of the Jewish fasting holiday of Yom Kippur.
 We opened our hearts.
 We forgave ourselves and others, and asked for forgiveness.
 We were able to create physical memories for the act of forgiveness, so that in all our days we could act in the world with more grace.

-After thirteen years, I finally had the space to become a yoga teacher, and gain certification in this ancient art.
-The amount of yoga I had to practice was incredible, but even more so, was the experience of doubt.
-Would my muscles support me?
-Could I bend in quite that way?
+After thirteen years, I found the space to become a yoga teacher, and gain certification in this ancient art.

 How I incorporate yoga classes into my rabbinate: